Sustainable Living Center Oregon

 …..
 Is interested in Food Security

-The containers are mobile and can sit anywhere – on a deck, in a yard, on a sidewalk – they can be easily located in the sunniest area throughout the season.
-Since they are not in contact with the ground they stay warmer.
+The containers are mobile and can sit anywhere – on a deck, in a yard, on a sidewalk – easily located in the sunniest area throughout the season.
+Since they are not in contact with the ground, they stay warmer.
 There are 30 gallons of water stored in the bottom.
 They also only need to have water replenished about once a week.

 TomatoBarrel© Secret is – Wicking.

-Wicking is a way of growing plants in which water is wicked up from a water reservoir.
-The TomatoBarrel© © has a 30 gallon water reservoir and 25 gallons of growing space.
+Wicking is a way of growing plants where water is wicked up from a reservoir.
+The TomatoBarrel© © has a 30-gallon water reservoir and 25 gallons of growing space.